 A real estate agent can be a loan officer at the same time, but the restrictions put into place by industry regulation do pose a challenge.
 Each role performs dynamic responsibilities that take focus and time.

 The truth is- you really don’t need to be both.
-It’s actually easier to choose one path when you have a Fastrack marketing growth strategy in place keeping you so busy, you won’t have time to take on both responsibilities (and won’t need to).
-Instead of trying to do both, you can contact us to learn how to find the right real estate referral partners to manage your business growth.
+It’s actually easier to choose one path when you have a marketing growth strategy in place keeping you so busy, you won’t have time to take on both responsibilities (and won’t need to).
+Instead of trying to do both, you can schedule a strategy call with us to learn how to find the right real estate referral partners to manage your business growth.